geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " That o'er my transports cast a shade of woe, 280

 " 5 Tis woman's pride, if we her boast believe,
-" Ne'er to be duped, but ever to deceive ;
+" Ne'er to be duped, but ever to deceive;
 " Yet sages say, tho' keen a woman's eyes
 " To read the heart and pierce the deep disguise,
 " If Flattery spread her viewless veil between,